-Table 31 also shows the disease and A-33), many black-seeded lines currently insect problems to which the breeding program has given major emphasis.
-Although the major factor determining incorporating disease and insect resistance these priorities was the importance of each problem to Latin American bean production, the availability of suitable resistance (donor) sources, the existence and importance of races/strains, and the ease or difficulty of screening large numbers of progenies with reasonable experimental precision, had also to be considered.
+Table 31 also shows the disease and insect problems to which the breeding program has given major emphasis.
+Although the major factor determining these priorities was the importance of each problem to Latin American bean production, the availability of suitable resistance (donor) sources, the existence and importance of races/strains, and the ease or difficulty of screening large numbers of progenies with reasonable experimental precision, had also to be considered.